shinmorino/sqaod/README.md

 ~~~

 ### 2. Installing native libraries.
-Sqaod has its own C++ native libraries which is invoked via python c-extensions.
+Sqaod has its own C++ native libraries which are invoked via python c-extensions.
+These libraries are released as deb packages.
+Please use apt-get to install them.

 ~~~
  $ sudo apt-get install apt-transport-https apt-utils